moiseyalaev/Redis-Proxy/README.md

 - `PROXY_PORT`: The port the proxy listens on (default: 8000).
 - `REDIS_HOST`: The host IP address for the Redis instance (default: 'localhost').
 - `REDIS_PORT`: The port the Redis instance listens on (default: 6379).
-- `CACHE_EXPIRY_TIME`: The cache expiry time in seconds (default: 300).
+- `CACHE_EXPIRY_TIME`: The cache expiry time is in seconds (default: 300).
 - `CACHE_CAPACITY`: The maximum number of keys the cache can hold (default: 1000).
 - `MAX_CLIENTS`: The maximum number of concurrent clients the proxy can serve (default: 20).

 ## Requirements Not Implemented
-The only requirement that I did not fulfill is the bonus requirement of 'Redis client protocol'.
+The only requirement that I did not fulfill is the bonus requirement of the 'Redis client protocol'.
 The reason was mostly due to the added complexity and reconfiguration of my application that would need to be involved.
 As I researched the work that would be involved, I realized that it requires a deep understanding of the protocol itself, which could be complex and time-consuming to learn.
 Lastly, I don't think the added value of having this feature was worth the time and effort involved in implementing it, a trade-off I weighed carefully in order to spend more time having a clean and useful README instead.

 ## Time per Section
-Some of the major bottlenecks in my time efficiency were having to configure a Container from scratch, research Flask and Redis, writing robust tests, and keeping a comprehensive README.
+Some of the major bottlenecks in my time efficiency were having to configure a Container from scratch, research Flask and Redis, write robust tests, and keep a comprehensive README.
 - HTTP web service: 30 mins
 - Single backing Redis: 30 mins
 - Cached Get: 40 mins